-- Our senior management, corporate compliance committee and the Audit Committee of our Board of Directors have been briefed on our compliance efforts on a regular basis. - We adopted a statement on conflict minerals; stated our commitment to comply with conflict minerals Rules in the A. O. Smith Guiding Principles and enumerated our specific supplier expectations in our Supplier Quality Manual. - We implemented a risk management plan that outlines our responses to any identified risks.
-As part of our risk management plan, we have contacted each direct supplier that we surveyed by letter, and followed up by telephone, email or other means. - We required all suppliers to utilize the EICC Template with few exceptions, so we could better track supplier information, particularly with respect to smelters. - We translated all supplier communications (letters and training materials) to appropriate languages for use by our foreign operations and to facilitate their education of foreign suppliers on the Rule's requirements and our expectations. - We made conflict minerals compliance training available on our supplier web portal at no cost, utilizing the conflict mineral training program we prepared, to ensure they understood the Rule's requirements and responded appropriately to our requests.
-We also made our employees available to answer suppliers' questions. - We implemented a system to attempt to provide the conflict minerals information and the Template to every new supplier and to each existing supplier when a component is modified. - We incorporated 3TG provisions in our standard contracts. - We joined the CFSI to afford us access to the latest information and input on conflict mineral matters and, to evidence our commitment, one of our employees became an active participant in a CFSI key committee.
-We also actively participate in the CFSI annual conference with other major manufacturers. - In our 2014 review, we found no instance where it was necessary to implement risk mitigation efforts, temporarily suspend trade or disengage with a supplier.
-We engage in regular on-going risk assessment through our annual conflict minerals survey of suppliers.
+- Our senior management has been briefed in our efforts on a regular basis.
+The corporate compliance committee and the Audit Committee of our Board of Directors have been briefed on our compliance efforts as appropriate. - We adopted a statement on conflict minerals; stated our commitment to comply with conflict minerals Rules in the A. O. Smith Guiding Principles and enumerated our specific supplier expectations in our Supplier Development Manual. - We implemented a risk management plan that outlines our responses to any identified risks.
+As part of our risk management plan, we contacted each direct supplier that we surveyed by letter, and followed up by telephone, email or other means. - We required all suppliers to utilize the CMRT version 4.0 or newer form, so we could better track supplier information, particularly with respect to smelters.

+- We translated all supplier communications (letters and training materials) to appropriate languages for use by our foreign operations and to facilitate their education of foreign suppliers on the Rule's requirements and our expectations. - We made conflict minerals compliance training available on our supplier web portal at no cost.
+We also provided training to our suppliers upon request, to ensure they understood the Rule's requirements and responded appropriately to our requests.
+We also made our employees available to answer suppliers' questions. - We implemented a system to attempt to provide the conflict minerals information and the CMRT to every new supplier and to each existing supplier when a component was modified. - We incorporated 3TG provisions in our standard contracts. - We continued our membership in the CFSI to afford us access to the latest information and input on conflict mineral matters.
+As a result of our involvement, the CFSI translated the CMRT into Turkish, which improved our response rate from Turkish suppliers. - We conducted webinars to educate our employees worldwide regarding supplier obligations with respect to conflict minerals and sent management personnel to these locations to reiterate the Company's commitment to conflict minerals reporting and compliance. - In our 2016 review, we found no instance where it was necessary to implement risk mitigation efforts, temporarily suspend trade or disengage with a supplier.
+We engaged in regular on-going risk assessment through our annual conflict minerals survey of suppliers.